11 Things to Do in Amsterdam in September

 Roemer Visscherstraat| ©Dom J

-The main event of the Dutch city in September happens on the second weekend of the month and it is the Open Monument Weekend.
-During this time buildings and monuments that are inaccessible during the rest of the year open their doors.
-This holiday is celebrated all over the country but Amsterdam is where you can enjoy the most because of its high number of buildings and landmarks.
+The main event in the Dutch city in September takes place on the second weekend of the month and is the Open Monument Weekend.
+During this time, buildings and monuments that are inaccessible during the rest of the year open their doors.
+This festival is celebrated throughout the country, but Amsterdam is where you can enjoy it the most due to its large number of buildings and landmarks.

-Several private palaces with their spectacular gardens on the banks of the canals, castles and old factories are some examples of the places of interest that can be visited this weekend.
+Several private mansions with spectacular gardens on the banks of the canals, castles, and old factories are just some examples of the places of interest that can be visited this weekend.

-In addition to seeing the inside of some buildings that are not usually open to the public, there are exclusive events and tours that can only be done on these dates.
-If your visit to Amsterdam coincides with this weekend do not miss the opportunity to learn the secrets of the city.
+In addition to seeing the interior of some buildings that are not usually open to the public, there are exclusive events and tours that can only be done on these dates.
+If your visit to Amsterdam coincides with this weekend, don't miss the opportunity to discover the city's secrets.

 Book your Amsterdam Explorer Pass